Get to Grips with Maths Problem Solving KS2: Free Guide

 - Check the result

 Many models have followed the Polya model and use acronyms to make the stages stick.
-Which model you use can depend on the age of the children you are teaching and sometimes the types of problems they are trying to solve.
+Which model you use can depend on the age of the children you are teaching and sometimes the types of word problems they are trying to solve.
 Below are several examples of Polya model acronyms:

 C – Circle the question words